CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 ### Only if you are curious - how did we train the classifier?

-This classifer was made in ilastik 1.4.1b5 by training on 4 images (A14_site1, E18_site1, D16_site1, and C12_site1) in which we labeled just two classes: one class for nucleoli (yellow in the figure below), and one class for every other part of the image (blue in the imagebelow).
-One COULD have made more classes, but this, in practice, worked.
+This classifer was made in ilastik 1.4.1b5 by training on 4 images (A14_site1, E18_site1, D16_site1, and C12_site1) in which we labeled just two classes: one class for nucleoli (yellow in the figure below), and one class for every other part of the image (blue in the imag ebelow).
+One COULD have made more classes, but this worked for our purposes.

 ```{figure} ./TutorialImages/IlastikLiveUpdate.png
 :width: 700